 If you’re a football fan, opt to see an Ottawa REDBLACKS game at the new TD Place Stadium at Lansdowne.
 The REDBLACKS are Ottawa’s Canadian Football League (CFL) team and they play into early November.

-If you feel like staying out after dinner, opt to explore the Lansdowne or ByWard Market areas.
+If you feel like staying out after dinner, opt to explore the Lansdowne and the adjacent Glebe neighbourhood, or the ByWard Market areas.
 Each place offers great locations to have a drink, enjoy some live music or just people watch.

 DAY 3 – Explore Ottawa On Your Own